-Our kindergarten program provides an enriched curriculum, which includes Physical Education, Art, Music, Library, and Spanish by specialist teachers.
+Our kindergarten program provides an enriched curriculum, which includes physical education, art, music, and library, by specialist teachers.
+We also have a special STREAM session each week.
 Our classroom is filled with materials for learning such as math manipulatives, hand-held devices, imaginative play areas, quiet corners, and cozy, book-filled reading space.

 Learning is a partnership between the family and the school.
 We encourage our parents to be active participants in their child’s experience at Faith Lutheran School.

 The kindergarten year is also full of opportunities to learn and discover outside of the classroom.
 The students enjoy a visit to Long & Scott Farms and to Orlando Repertoire Theater.

 The kindergartners treat parents to singing performances at the Children’s Christmas Program, Fine Arts Program and are paired with older students for monthly activities.

 Our primary goal for first graders is for each child to develop a strong foundation in reading and mathematics.
 Our first grade program provides the framework for children to develop a love of reading and writing, and to apply mathematical concepts to real-life problems.
 The students are busy with cooperative projects and multi-sensory learning activities, and they revel in their growing skills and independence.
 Social studies and science provide opportunities for students to explore their world and the environment.
 First graders attend weekly enrichment classes taught by specialist teachers including art, music, library, and physical education.